relistan/fieldmarshal/README.md

+# fieldmarshal

+### Functionality
 Field Marshal is a simple tool to manage EC2 instances for a single user or across a team.
 The main functionality revolves around shared naming for instances across a team so they can be accessed by a common name.

+### Running
 Simple running 'ec2' will list the options available.
 E.g.

 Usage: ec2 [command]
 	Commands: